natelandau/vid-cleaner/README.md

 -   Downmix from surround to create missing stereo streams with custom filters to improve quality
 -   Remove unwanted audio and subtitle tracks, optionally keeping the original language audio track
 -   Create clips from a video file
+-   Search for video files under a directory that match specific criteria

 ## Install